Are you having trouble following conversations?

 Do you think you’re too young to have hearing loss?

-Many people think of hearing loss as something that only affects us as we age.
+There are serveral types of hearing loss, and we tend to think of as something that only affects us as we age.
 Age is the most common cause of hearing loss, but it’s not the only one.
 People of any age can suffer a loss of hearing.
 For some, it’s a gradual process that takes years to notice.
 For others, it may be sudden.
 In fact, you might be surprised by some of the causes:

 Noise exposure – When your parents told you to turn your music down, they were right!
 Exposure to loud noises can damage your hearing.
 Common culprits include machinery on the job, loud music at concerts or through headphones, lawn mowers, and other power tools.